Search

 70000883; 90002098; AD70000883

-The Monument Avenue Historic District is a 14-block section of Monument Avenue and West Franklin Street.
+The Monument Avenue Historic District is a 14-block section of Monument Avenue and West Franklin Street reaching west from downtown Richmond.
 Proposed in 1887 to provide an appropriate setting for a major monument to Robert E. Lee, Monument Avenue was also intended to encourage residential development west of the city.
-The street is lined with stylish mansions, townhouses, churches, and apartment buildings, most of which were built between the turn of the century and circa 1930.
+The street is lined with stylish mansions, townhouses, churches, and apartment buildings, most of which were built between the turn-of-the-20th-century and circa 1930.
 Although executed in a rich mix of architectural styles, the district is characterized by the use of similar building materials, cornice and rooflines, setback and orientation.
 From 1904 until 1929, the development of the area as a residential neighborhood was matched by the raising of a series of monumental public sculptures commemorating Confederate leaders.
-One of America’s most splendid turn-of-the-20th-century residential boulevards, the Monument Avenue Historic District illustrates the best of Beaux Arts planning ideals and those of the City Beautiful movement.
+One of America’s most splendid residential boulevards, the Monument Avenue Historic District illustrates the best of Beaux Arts planning ideals and those of the City Beautiful movement.
 Its architects include John Russell Pope, William Lawrence Bottomley, W. Duncan Lee, and Noland and Baskervill.

-The 1989 Monument Avenue Historic District Amendment included boundary adjustments which added rowhouses along West Grace Street and Park Avenue that represent the smaller and less architecturally distinguished homes of Richmond’s majority middle-class residents of the same period.
-All three streets provide a well preserved collection of early-20th-century residential and ecclesiastical architecture within a planned urban landscape that is unsurpassed in Virginia for its quality of design.
+The 1989 Monument Avenue Historic District Amendment included boundary adjustments which added rowhouses along West Grace Street and Park Avenue, which parallel Monument Avenue, and that represent the smaller and less architecturally distinguished homes of Richmond’s majority middle-class residents of the same period.
+All three streets provide a well-preserved collection of early-20th-century residential and ecclesiastical architecture within a planned urban landscape that is unsurpassed in Virginia for its quality of design.

 [VLR Listed 12/12/1989; NRHP Listed 1/17/1991]